CUBRID/cubrid-manual/en/sql/function/bit_fn.rst

-:custom-meta-keywords: CUBRID bitwise operator, cubrid bit_and, cubrid bit_or, cubrid bit_xor, cubrid bit_count
+:meta-keywords: CUBRID bitwise operator, cubrid bit_and, cubrid bit_or, cubrid bit_xor, cubrid bit_count
-:custom-meta-description: A Bitwise operator performs operations in bits, and can be used in arithmetic operations.
+:meta-description: A Bitwise operator performs operations in bits, and can be used in arithmetic operations.

 :tocdepth: 3